tombenke/cayley-cookbook/website/content/docs/basic-concepts/rdf-graphs.en.md

 <Luke-Skywalker-from-StarWars> <has-age> 23 .
 ```

 The `n-quads` format differs only slightly from the `n-triples` format.
-The `n-quads` statements may contain a fourth element, that is a string that called (graph-) label. this label can identify the graph the statement belongs, to. this way it is possible to store more than one graphs in the database, that are not fully connected with each other, that makes the performance optimization easier in case of indexing and querying.
+The `n-quads` statements may contain a fourth element, that is a string that called (graph-) label. this label can identify the graph the statement belongs to.
+This way it is possible to store more than one graphs in the database, that are not fully connected with each other, that makes the performance optimization easier in case of indexing and querying.

 The following code fragment contains `n-quads` statements, that are extended with the `"a-new-hope"` label: